lundeen-bryan/EZLogger_SLN/.notes/How to add Keyboard shortcuts.md

 This guide explains how to make any WPF button respond to a keyboard shortcut (like Alt+S) when the button is hosted inside a WinForms `ElementHost` — as used in EZLogger.

+Note that for most cases it works well enough to add an underscore before the letter that you want to use as an accelerator key (in the XAML), however, sometimes in VSTO the Word Object is in front and then keyboard shortcuts are activated in the Word document Ribbon instead.
+So this article applies to those cases where you need to set focus back on the WPF user control.

 ## Requirements
 - The WPF `UserControl` is hosted inside a WinForms form (`ElementHost1.Child = New SomeView()`)
 - The button already exists in the XAML and has a name (e.g., `BtnSave`)